Accurate Neural Training with 4-bit Matrix Multiplications at Standard Formats: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed LUQ for 4-bit training on various DNN models.
 For all models, we use their default architecture, hyper-parameters, and optimizers combined with a custom-modified Pytorch framework that implemented all the low precision schemes.
-Additional experimental details appear in \cref{sec:appExp}.
+Additional experimental details appear in \cref{sec:appExp}. \paragraph{INT4 quantization} INT4 quantization methods for the weights and activations (forward pass) were well studied in the past.
+In this paper, we used SAWB \cite{SAWB} to quantize the weights and activations.
+SAWB determines the quantization scaling factor by first finding the optimal (in terms of MSE) scaling factor on six distribution approximations of the true tensor distribution, and then applying linear regression to find the chosen scaling factor.

+\paragraph{Training time measurement} Notice that, currently, AI accelerators do not support 4-bit formats for training.
+This means that we can only simulate the quantization process, but are not able to measure training time or memory reduction.
+This is the common practice in the neural network quantization literature, where the algorithms often appear before the hardware that can support them.
+For example, though we can find FP8 training publications since 2019 \citep{Sun2019Hybrid8F}, only recently did Nvidia announce their first GPU that supports the FP8 format (H100).

-\paragraph{Main results} In \cref{tab:exp} we show the top-1 accuracy achieved in 4-bit training using LUQ to quantizing the neural gradients to FP4 and combined with a previously suggested method, SAWB \citep{SAWB}, to quantize the weights and activations to INT4.
+\paragraph{Main results} In \cref{tab:exp} we show the Top-1 accuracy achieved in 4-bit training using LUQ to quantize the neural gradients to FP4 and combined with a previously suggested method, SAWB \citep{SAWB}, to quantize the weights and activations to INT4.
 We compare our method with Ultra-low \citep{UltraLowP4} showing better results in all the models, achieving SOTA in 4-bit training.
 Moreover, we improve the results by using the proposed SMP (\cref{sec:rpt}).
 In \cref{tab:expFNT} we show the effect of the proposed fine-tuning, reducing or closing completely the gap from full-precision model.
-We verified that stochasticity has only a negligible on the variance of final performance by running a few different seeds.
-Additional experiments appears in \cref{sec:AppAdditionalexp}.
+We verified that stochasticity has only a negligible effect on the variance of final performance by running a few different seeds.
+Additional experiments appear in \cref{sec:AppAdditionalexp}.